tmtxt/tmtxt.github.com/_posts/2021-12-06-refactor-a-legacy-worker-base-part-3-a-better-design.md

 - Depending on the environment, you can attach/detach any behaviors that you want, simply configure it in the IOC registration code.
 For example, you may want to disable the Monitoring behavior in Test environment or enable a Caching logic for Production only.
 Everything is so straightforward.

+# To be continued...

+Maybe next

+- Refactor a Microservice system
+- Migrate a feature from NoSQL (Rethinkdb) to SQL (MSSQL)
+- ...